ieee-vgtc/ieeevis.org/content/info/call-participation/paper-submission-guidelines.md

 ## General Expectations
 We expect that submissions will clearly discuss novel and significant contributions and place them in the context of prior art in the field.
 This involves highlighting how the current contributions differ from and advance the state-of-the-art in visualization, especially, but not limited to previous work published in the IEEE Transactions on Visualization and Computer Graphics (TVCG) and other leading journals and conferences including IEEE VAST, IEEE InfoVis, IEEE SciVis, ACM SIGGRAPH, ACM CHI, UIST, EuroVis, and IEEE PacificVis.

-When submitting your abstract (for the March 21 deadline) you will be asked to provide a complete list of authors even when submitting an anonymized version of the manuscript.
+When submitting your abstract (for the ~~March 21~~ **April 20** deadline) you will be asked to provide a complete list of authors even when submitting an anonymized version of the manuscript.
 This is required to avoid potential conflicts of interest when assigning reviewers.
 Adding additional authors after the abstract deadline or the final acceptance of a paper will not be permitted.

 Submissions will be treated as confidential communications during the review process, thus submission does not constitute public disclosure of any ideas therein.
 Submissions should contain no information or materials that will be proprietary or confidential at the time of publication (at the conference), and should cite no publications that are proprietary or confidential at the time of publication.